-2.2.3.1.
+2.5.3.1.
 "Professional off-road tyre" is a special use tyre primarily used for service in severe off-road conditions;

-2.3.
-"Structure" of a pneumatic tyre means the technical characteristics of the tyre's carcass.
+2.6.
+"Structure" of a tyre means the technical characteristics of the tyre's carcass.
 A distinction is made between the following structures in particular:

-2.3.1.
-"Diagonal" or "bias-ply" describes a pneumatic tyre structure in which the ply cords extend to the beads and are laid at alternate angles substantially less than 90° to the centreline of the tread;
+2.6.1.
+"Diagonal" or "bias-ply" describes a tyre structure in which the ply cords extend to the beads and are laid at alternate angles substantially less than 90° to the centreline of the tread;

-2.3.2.
-"Radial" describes a pneumatic tyre structure in which the ply cords extend to the beads and are laid substantially at 90° to the centreline of the tread, the carcass being stabilized by an essentially inextensible circumferential belt;
+2.6.2.
+"Radial" describes a tyre structure in which the ply cords extend to the beads and are laid substantially at 90° to the centreline of the tread, the carcass being stabilized by an essentially inextensible circumferential belt;

-2.4.
-"Bead" means the part of a pneumatic tyre which is of such shape and structure as to fit the rim and to hold the tyre on it;

-2.5.
-"Cord" means the strands forming the fabric of the plies in the pneumatic tyre3;

-2.6.
-"Ply" means a layer of rubber-coated parallel cords3;

 2.7.
-"Carcass" means that part of a pneumatic tyre other than the tread and the rubber sidewalls which, when inflated, bears the load3;
+"Bead" means the part of a tyre which is of such shape and structure as to fit the rim and to hold the tyre on it;

 2.8.
-"Tread" means that part of a pneumatic tyre which comes into contact with the ground, protects the carcass against mechanical damage and contributes to ground adhesion3;
+"Cord" means the strands forming the fabric of the plies in the tyre3;

 2.9.
-"Sidewall" means the part of a pneumatic tyre between the tread and the area designed to be covered by the rim flange3;
+"Ply" means a layer of rubber-coated parallel cords3;

 2.10.
+"Carcass" means that part of a tyre other than the tread and the rubber sidewalls which, when inflated, bears the load3;

+2.11.
+"Tread" means that part of a tyre which comes into contact with the ground, protects the carcass against mechanical damage and contributes to ground adhesion3;

+2.12.
+"Sidewall" means the part of a tyre between the tread and the area designed to be covered by the rim flange3;

+2.13.
 "Lower sidewall" means the area included between the line of maximum section width of the tyre and the area designed to be covered by the rim flange3;